malekAlSukhni/422c_Project4/README.md

 We used a list to hold our Critters.
 Whenever a new critter is created they are added to the list.
 Whenever a critter dies they are removed.
 We used this data structure because these functions are way to add and remove items from.

-We added three global lists.
-One for the population, one for the babies and one for the list to check if the critters have moved.
+We added a global lists, a list to check if the critters have moved.
 There are also two boolean global variables.
 One for fight and one for the babies.